arkady-emelyanov/grafana/docs/sources/installation/ldap.md

 ### Team Membership
-If no `team_id` is specified in TOML configuration file, team management feature will be completely disabled.
-If any `group_mappings` entry is configured  with `team_id`, automatic team management will take place, but, **only for that particular organisation**.
+If no `team_name` is specified in TOML configuration file, team management feature will be completely disabled.
+If any `group_mappings` entry is configured with `team_name`, automatic team management will take place, but, **only for that particular organisation**.

 So, any manual team assignments for LDAP-enabled accounts within organisation with enabled automatic team membership feature, changes will be reset each time user logs in.